COVERED SERVICES AND RELATED PROGRAM REQUIREMENTS

 2.4.11 Body Mass Index or Weight-for-Length

 Primary care providers (PCPs) should calculate each child’s body mass index (BMI) starting at age 2 until the member is age 21 (or weight-for-length percentile for members less than two years of age).
 BMI is used to assess underweight, overweight and those at risk for overweight.
 BMI for children is sex and age specific.
-PCPs are required to calculate the child’s BMI and percentile.
-Additional information is available at the Centers for Disease Control and Prevention website for Body Mass Index (BMI) and growth chart resources or for children under age two, refer to the Centers of Disease Control and Prevention website for weight-for-length chart.
+PCPs are required to calculate the child’s BMI percentile utilizing the Centers for Disease Control and Prevention website for Body Mass Index (BMI) and growth chart resources or for children under age two, refer to the Centers of Disease Control and Prevention website for weight-for-length chart.

 The following established percentile cutoff points are used to identify underweight and overweight in children: